Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Ventilation and Attic Indicators

 Adequate attic ventilation — balanced intake at soffits and exhaust at the ridge — is as important to Denver roof longevity as the shingle system itself.
-Inadequate ventilation causes heat buildup that accelerates shingle aging from beneath, contributes to ice dam formation at eave lines, and creates moisture conditions in the attic that affect decking integrity.
+Inadequate ventilation causes heat buildup that accelerates shingle aging from beneath, contributes to ice dam formation at eave lines, and creates moisture conditions in the attic that affect decking integrity over time.
 Where attic access is available and safe, we assess ventilation performance and identify indicators of moisture accumulation.

 What You Receive After a Denver Roof Inspection